My Personal History Book

 I grew up without knowing much about my illness.
 When I was in my

-a program about Down's syndrome on Japan's NHK television, I asked my father
+about Down's syndrome on Japan's NHK television, I asked my father about

 Then I saw my mother writing about my illness on a word processor.